The 2026 Utah Arts Festival

 We want your experience at our event to be stellar!
 If at any time you need assistance, please feel free to contact any staff person on site.
 For questions, more information, or to make a request for accommodation please contact

-Safety, Security, Lost & Found
+Security and Lost & Found

-If you have any needs while at the Festival, you may find our security headquarters on the Library Plaza in the retail space next to the Library Arch Main Entrance.
+Security is on the Library Plaza in the retail space next to the Library Arch Main Entrance.
 You will also find the Lost & Found at Security.

 Prohibited and Restricted Items List